Close Menu

 Take your medication.
 Do what your doctor tells you to do.
 Additionally, do not quit your medication.
 Also, if you are having side effects you don’t like, then tell the doctor.
 Usually, there is another medication he or she can give you instead.

-OBJECTIVE MEDICAL EVIDENCE OF YOUR ADHD DISABILITY
+OBJECTIVE MEDICAL EVIDENCE OF YOUR ADHD

 If there are costs in your case, then you pay those.
 But normally those costs are less than $100.
 Once we win, we are paid from your back benefit.
 But, to hire most lawyers, you have to pay upfront.
 We don’t work like that.
 You don’t have a job.
 So, the only way to pay us, is for us to win your case.
 That is our goal.
 Call and see what we can do for you.

-WE OFFER A FREE CONSULTATION
+WE OFFER A FREE REVIEW OF YOUR BENEFITS

 For most people who want to become clients, it means we will talk to you about your case over the phone.
-We will not charge you to examine the merits of your case, including questions about ADHD disability benefits.
+We will not charge you to examine the merits of your case, including questions about ADHD benefits.
 Most lawyers do charge an attorney fee to review your case.
 We do not.

 Please understand, however, that giving you a free review of your case is not the same thing as hiring our law firm.
 We examine the merits of your case based upon the facts you give us.